JigarHingu/react_web/README.md

 ### 🧪 Custom Hooks
 - Includes a custom `useDebounce` hook to optimize search and prevent excessive re-renders.

+### ⚡ Performance Optimization
+- **Memoization**: Uses `useMemo` to prevent expensive calculations on re-renders and `React.memo` to prevent child components from re-rendering unnecessarily.

 ### 📚 Interactive Documentation
 - **About Page**: An interactive project overview with clickable elements.